EHRI/resydes/docker/README.md

 mixed locations.
-Site A might be discovered through the description file at `.well-known/resourcesync`, site B might be discovered through links in the file `robots.txt`, while from site C the resourclists mentioned in a specific capabilitylist are synchronized.
+Site A might be discovered through the description file at `.well-known/resourcesync`, site B might be discovered through links in the file `robots.txt`, while from site C the resourcelists mentioned in a specific capabilitylist are synchronized.

 ### Destination